radanalyticsio/oshinko-s2i/README.md

     * scala-build
     * sparklyr-build

-If the yaml files used by concreate change (ie image.*.yaml) or the content included in an image changes (essentially anything under modules/), the image context directories need to be rebuilt.
+If the yaml files used by cekit change (ie image.*.yaml) or the content included in an image changes (essentially anything under modules/), the image context directories need to be rebuilt.